-MOR202 is a fully human HuCAL antibody directed against CD38, a therapeutic target for the treatment of multiple myeloma (MM) and certain leukemias.
-In preclinical studies MOR202 mediated antibody-dependent cell-mediated cytotoxicity in MM cells derived from patients in vitro.
+In preclinical studies.
+MOR202 mediated antibody-dependent cell-mediated cytotoxicity in MM cells derived from patients in vitro.
 Either Velcade® (bortezomib) or Revlimid® (lenalidomide) enhanced the cytotoxic activity of MOR202 in vitro and also the inhibition of MM-mediated bone lysis and tumor load in vivo.
 The enhancement by bortezomib was mediated through a direct cytotoxic effect on MM cells.

-Lenalidomide synergistically enhanced MOR202 activity by several mechanisms identified to be direct cytotoxicity, activation of effector cells and increased CD38 expression levels on MM cells.
-In an orthotopic xenograft murine model of multiple myeloma, MOR202 reduced tumor load and tumor mediated bone lysis.
+Lenalidomide synergistically enhanced MOR202 activity through several mechanisms identified as direct cytotoxicity, activation of effector cells and increased CD38 expression levels on MM cells.
+In an orthotopic xenograft murine model of multiple myeloma, MOR202 reduced tumor load and tumor-mediated bone lysis.
 Co-administration of MOR202 with either bortezomib or lenalidomide completely abolished bone lysis in a synergistic manner.
 These findings support further investigation of MOR202 combination regimens in clinical trials.

 MOR202 is currently being tested in a phase 1/2a trial* in patients with relapsed/refractory myeloma.
 MOR202 is part of MorphoSys´s collaboration with Celgene.